 Okay, I’m pretty sure that something is truly f**ked up with my aura today, because the computers I’ve been working on keep refusing to cooperate.
 I’m pretty sure sparks are going to start coming out of my laptop in a few minutes, and since steam is already pouring out of my ears I think I’ll make this a very brief post.

-As far as I can tell, the clip is not anywhere on-line, but this video is a sort of behind the scenes look at how the sandwich scene was conceived.
-I had no idea that Thomas Keller was involved, but it sure explains why the scene is so realistic and lovely.
+As far as I can tell, the clip is not anywhere on-line, but this video is a behind the scenes look at how the sandwich scene was conceived.
+I had no idea that Thomas Keller was involved, but it sure explains why the scene is so true to how chef’s cook when they cook for themselves.
+And it also explains why it is so lovely.

 (And LOOK AT ME, I embedded a video using HTML code!
 Take that Blogger!)